 After years of struggling to determine the most responsible way to use chemicals in the landscape for plant health, we’ve decided at Truetimber to make a big change.
-Moving forward, we’re suspending our traditional spray-based Plant Health Care program and are instead focusing on a more holistic, soil-based approach to plant health that better reflects our values on sustainability and customer service.
+Moving forward, we’ve suspended our traditional spray-based Integrated Plant Health Care program and are instead focusing on a more holistic, soil-based approach to plant health that better reflects our values on sustainability and customer service.

 Soil compaction is a huge issue that urban trees must contend with that forested trees do not.
 Roots must have oxygen to survive, and by compressing the soil we limit that vital breathing room.
 Over 90% of trees’ root systems are in the top 3 feet of soil, with over 50% in the top 12 inches!
 This means that soil compression happens with every truck that passes over, every lawnmower that takes the same route each time it mows, and every person who walks across the root zone of a tree (which can be double that of the spread of the canopy).
 It is just a part of urban life that trees are subjected to.

 Our primary weapon against compaction is the AirSpade.
 Essentially a large wand that attaches to a large (large) air compressor, it uses the power of air to loosen and excavate soil without damaging even the smallest of root hairs.

 Using our AirSpade, holes are made in a uniform pattern around a tree or shrub.
 These shallow holes (6-10 inches deep) then serve many purposes.
 They allow for compost to be added to the soil itself rather than simply placed on the surface.
 They also allow for the addition of organic matter to the soil, which helps improve soil structure.
 The holes also serve to aid in decompaction and the movement of oxygen down into the soil for the roots to use.

 We at Truetimber are always happy to help you in the whole process, which starts with plant selection.
 Many of the common problems that face urban trees can be prevented simply by planting the correct species for the location.